 We tailor all our courses to reflect the needs of the delegates on the day.
 The course content may include many of the exercises listed below, and any additional material that the trainers feel is relevant.

-This is a chance for delegates to tell us why they have come to us and what they would like out of the two days of training.
+This is a chance for delegates to tell us why they have come to us and what they would like out of the two days.

 Here we help identify the assumptions individual participants make about other people and look at how that can affect how any communication then happens within the context of their own situations.